spraakbanken/multiged-2023/README.md

 You can also prepare your own synthetic datasets, which we also encourage you to share with the community.

-Besides, you are welcome to report any errors/problems with the datasets using "issues"/"pull requests" **-- SHOULD we allow this???**
+Besides, you are welcome to report any errors/problems with the datasets using "issues"/"pull requests" **-- SHOULD we allow this???** AC: yes good idea.

 ## Test data

 The final model will be evaluated on a hidden test set.
 We will release test files per language to the registered participants by the end of February 2023.
 Please fill in [this form](https://forms.gle/DgwTNmTCQhsmrbxq6) to register for participation.

 **IS THIS CORRECT, Orphee?**

 ## Evaluation